 The Microsoft Surface Pro 3 is the flagship device running Windows 8.1.
 It has a 12-inch screen and comes with a stylus that is especially handy when running OneNote.
-An external keyboard is recommended for taking non-handwritten notes.
+Microsoft’s external keyboard is an optional add on, but it’s recommended for taking non-handwritten notes.

 While Windows 8.1 has drawn complaints from some users, it is well suited for running touchscreen-based devices like this one.

 Most students would be satisfied with the $799 version with an Intel Core i3 processor with 64GB of storage capacity, but there are are also more expensive versions with i5 and i7 chips and more storage.

 Microsoft recently announced, but has not yet released, the Surface 3, a 10.6-inch Windows tablet whose $499 starting price might make it a better option for some students.

 The iPad is responsible for creating the tablet market we know today, and it is the best-selling option.
 The most recent full-size version has a 10.1-inch display, 1.5GHz 64-bit dual-core processor, front- and rear-facing cameras, and either 16GB, 32GB, 64GB, or 128GB of storage capacity, depending on price.

 The release of Microsoft Office for iPad was a paradigm shift for iOS tablets.
 With this productivity suite, users can work with Word, Excel, and PowerPoint files, and take classnotes with OneNote.